 To explain how rice cooks: the rice must first absorb enough water, then it must heat up enough that it changes its texture.
 We will first boil the water in rice so it absorbs water, then steam it so it cooks.

 First, make sure all the other ingredients are in a compact layer at the bottom.
 Then carefully add the rice in a layer ON TOP of the other ingredients.
 The rice should cover everything in an even layer.
 When done, carefully smooth out the top of the rice, and add a little boiling water to cover it if necessary.
 Be very careful not to add too much water!
-The amount of water you add will depend on the type of rice you use, and how long the rice has soaked.
-If you didn’t soak it all – you need a lot, maybe about 2 fingers worth of water depending on the type of rice.
+The amount of water you add will depend on the amount of rice you put, the type of rice you use, and how long the rice has soaked.
+If you didn’t soak it at all – you need a lot, maybe about 2 fingers worth of water depending on the type of rice.
 If you soaked it for hours – very little, maybe just enough to cover the rice, or none if you have enough broth.
 If in doubt, err on TOO LITTLE water.
 You can’t un-soggy rice that has absorbed too much water!

 Be careful not to disturb the rice layer when adding water (you can pour the water over a spatula).
 Because we will be cooking the rice on very high heat, we want to make sure it stays on top of the other ingredients so it doesn’t fall to the bottom and burn.